rust-lang/libs-team/.github/ISSUE_TEMPLATE/api-change-proposal.md

 ## Solution sketches

 _Please also sketch out one or more solutions to the problem.
+For alternative solutions please also include any reasoning for why you didn't suggest those as the primary solution.
 You don't have to have all the details worked out, but it should be enough to convey the idea._

 ## Links and related work